RupeshKumar4511/Web-Designing-and-Development/README.md

 // O/P : 30
          30

-Because when we create object by "Object.create" then all the properties will be stored in the prototype of object and delete does not work on prototype but if normally create object without "Object.create()" then in that case last "obj.height" will print "undefined".
+Because when we create object by "Object.create" then all the properties will be stored in the prototype of object and delete does not work on prototype but if we normally create object without "Object.create()" then in that case last "obj.height" will print "undefined".

 ```
 <br>